 - For pre-menopausal women, this should be several days after each period ends.

 - For post-menopausal women, picking a certain day of the month and doing it that same day every month is helpful.

-Some great step-by-step instructions for how to do breast self-exams is available at breastcancer.org.
+Step-by-step instructions for how to do breast self-exams are available at breastcancer.org.

 A mammogram is a low-dose X-ray of the breast.
 This is the most widely recommended screening test for women.

 Some mammograms include 3D technology, called breast tomosynthesis, where multiple images of the breast can be compiled to pinpoint the size, shape and location of abnormalities.

 - Sanford Health recommends annual mammograms starting at age 40.

 - Your doctor may recommend screening earlier depending on your personal risk.